kipain/meta_placebo-cannabis_altmetric/README.md

 # meta_placebo-cannabis_altmetric
-Code relating to obtaining data from public API from Altmetric
+Code relating to obtaining data from public API from Altmetric for article: **Placebo responses in randomized clinical trials assessing cannabinoid, cannabis, and cannabis-based medicine for clinical pain**

 ## Requirement